marla-hoggard/hi-low-card-game/README.md

  4. If the guess is correct, go back to step 2.
  5. If the guess is wrong, the guesser receives a point for each card in the face up pile, and the face up pile is discarded.
 Then play begins at step 1 again.

-* When the guesser has made three correct guesses in a row, s/he may continue to guess or choose to pass and the roles are reversed with the face up pile continuing to build.
+When the guesser has made three correct guesses in a row, s/he may continue to guess or choose to pass and the roles are reversed with the face up pile continuing to build.

-* With each subsequent correct guess, the guesser may choose to continue or pass.
+With each subsequent correct guess, the guesser may choose to continue or pass.

-* If the player continues guessing and is wrong, play starts over at step 1 and the player must again make three correct guesses before being allowed to pass.
+If the player continues guessing and is wrong, play starts over at step 1 and the player must again make three correct guesses before being allowed to pass.

-* The goal is to end the game with as few points as possible.
+The goal is to end the game with as few points as possible.

-* Aces are high.
+Aces are high.

+## Series Tracking
+Series records are tracked via your browser's local storage.
+If you start a new game with the same two player names or click "play again" at the end of the game, records will be updated (displayed as "games won" under player name).

+If you change one or both of the player names, the series record will be cleared to track the new pair of players.
+Only the most recent pair of players will be tracked.

 ## Credits
 I used the [Deck of Cards API](http://deckofcardsapi.com/) for deck management and card images.